 Turkey tail, lion’s mane, and reishi are three potent mushrooms that are safe for pets to consume when they need a serious immune boost.
 As far as managing cancer in dogs, it’s one of the best alternatives out there.

-When Blueberry received her diagnosis of hemangiosarcoma, I desperately searched for something other than chemotherapy that would help her with comfort and more quality time.
+When Blueberry received her diagnosis of hemangiosarcoma (HSA), I desperately searched for something other than chemotherapy that would help her with comfort and more quality time.
 That’s when I came across turkey tail mushrooms, and after hours of research, I decided to place her on a combination of turkey tail, lion’s mane, and reishi mushrooms.
-If we were going to fight hemangiosarcoma, I was going to find every possible remedy that would safely
+If we were going to fight hemangiosarcoma, I was going to find every possible remedy that would support my girl.

 Remember that turkey tail, lion’s mane, and reishi mushrooms are not cures for cancer.
 They can, however, play a vital part in stimulating the immune system and fighting cancer cells.
 For example, turkey tail mushroom studies in people have revealed improvements in the longevity of patients with gastric cancer.
 Undoubtedly, medicinal mushrooms for pets should be part of your fur companion’s cancer-fighting regimen.
 Of course, before you start any new therapy, even if it is natural, speak to your vet about it.